slurmulon/bach/README.md

 # warble

-> :musical_score: ABC-inspired specification for representing musical tracks and loops with a focus on readability and productivity
+> :musical_score: ABC-inspired notation for representing musical tracks and loops with a focus on readability and productivity

 ---

 `warble` aims to establish a pragmatic and intuitive interface for representing musical loops and tracks.
-It assumes little about the interpretor and is founded upon traditional music theory concepts.
+It assumes little about the interpreter and is founded upon traditional music theory concepts.

 It is a very new project and is looking for contributors and ideas.
 If you would like to contribute, feel free to message me@madhax.io.